silyze/browsary-pipeline/docs/functions.md

 - `{ "type": "function", "returnValue": Promise }` for single-value functions.
 - `{ "type": "iterator", "iterator": AsyncIterable }` for streaming functions.

-The `functions::call` node will flatten these structures into plain values (awaiting promises and collecting iterator items) before exposing them to the pipeline.
+The `functions::call` node will flatten these structures into plain values (awaiting promises and collecting iterator items) before exposing them to the pipeline as the `result` output, which may hold any JSON-serialisable value.

 ## Providers